How to Prove Liability in Birth Injury Cases

 “You also may be able to get punitive damages depending on your state,” Thomas says.
 Punitive damages aim to punish the defendant for their actions.

-Questions for a Birth Injury Lawyer
+Questions To Ask When Meeting a Birth Injury Lawyer

 To get the most out of a consultation, ask informed questions such as: